II.6: Q8_0 quantization

 Decode is memory-bandwidth-bound.
 To generate one token, the model reads every weight (all ~600 million numbers of Qwen3 0.6B) out of memory and through the arithmetic units.
 With a single token in flight, those weights get used once and thrown away; almost all the wall-clock time is the reading, not the computing.
 Faster arithmetic can't help when arithmetic isn't the bottleneck.
 The only lever that moves decode is reading fewer bytes.

 This chapter pulls that lever.
-We have been storing each weight as a 32-bit float.
-The model on disk doesn't: its weights are already in an 8-bit quantized format called Q8_0, and so far we've been expanding each one to a full FP32 float at load time.
-This chapter teaches the engine to keep the weights quantized and multiply against them directly.
+We have been running the FP32 export of the checkpoint: every weight a 32-bit float, four bytes each, on disk and in memory.
+Qwen3 also ships as a second export whose weights are in an 8-bit quantized format called Q8_0.
+This chapter switches to that file, loads its weights as-is, and teaches the engine to keep them quantized in memory and multiply against them directly.
 Quarter the bytes per weight (actually a bit better than a quarter, as we'll see) and decode, whose whole problem is bytes, gets dramatically faster.

 What quantization is